General Fees for Semester Study Abroad Programs

 Students who have been accepted to Global Experience programs sign a Participant Agreement that allows our office to proceed with planning the group travel.
 Payments are made on behalf of each student months before the program leaves the United States.
 For that reason, withdrawal at any point during the months leading up to departure will likely still result in fees billed to the student’s account.
 The Office of Study Abroad will work to obtain as large a refund for the student as possible, but our contractual obligations to providers determine this amount.

 We strongly recommend all students planning to use financial aid to assist with the costs of a study abroad program meet with their Financial Planning Counselor.
-Additionally, we recommend you and your student read the Financial Aid Policy on Studying Abroad before your student applies to any study abroad program.
+Additionally, we recommend you and your student read the Financial Aid Policy on Study Abroad before your student applies to any study abroad program.
 More information about using financial aid for study abroad programs can be found on the Financial Aid for Study Abroad page.

 If your student is receiving federal financial aid, the funds will be applied to tuition, as usual.
 The award will be issued at the start of the HPU semester.
 For programs that start before the regular semester (e.g., Australia, countries in South America) you will most likely have to shoulder travel and other initial expenses.